vasapranavi/stop_search_data/README.md

 ## 🗂 Data Persistence

 The `data/` folder is mounted as a **Docker volume**.
-When the container stops, the CSV remains available on your local machine.
+When the container stops, the CSV remains available on local machine.

 ---